Conference Agenda

 ifo Institute and University of Munich, Germany

-Refugees' return migration decisions are of great importance for both their origin and host countries.
-We examine whether geopolitical factors and international alliances directly impact micro-level migration decisions.
-To derive causal estimates of how the post-war security situation and economic prospects affect return decisions, we conducted conjoint experiments among Ukrainian refugees across 30 European countries.
-In the experiments, respondents were asked how likely they expect to return to Ukraine under different scenarios.
-Territorial integrity and security guarantees are crucial, but economic prospects also play an important role.
-While the majority of respondents expect to return in the most optimistic scenario, only one in eight expects to return in the most pessimistic scenario.
+Refugees’ decisions about returning are of great importance to both their origin and host countries.
+We examine whether geopolitical factors and international alliances directly influence return decisions.
+To derive causal estimates of how the post-war security situation and economic prospects affect return decisions, we conducted a conjoint experiment among Ukrainian refugees in 30 European countries.
+In the experiment, respondents were asked how likely they are to return to Ukraine under different scenarios.
+Territorial integrity and security guarantees are crucial, but economic prospects and combating corruption also play an important role.
+We estimate that, in the most optimistic scenario, half of Ukrainian refugees expect to return, while,

 Adema-What Drives Refugees’ Return After Conflict Evidence-183.pdf